 Verizon’s Director of Optical Transport, Design and Planning Glenn Wellbrock is the latest to join the confirmed line-up at Broadband Forum’s next Broadband Acceleration Seminar (BASe).

 Focused on ‘NG-PON2 Roadmap and Evolution – A Universal Platform for Residential, Business and Wireless/5G?’, the workshop will see Wellbrock deliver the opening keynote on ‘NG-PON2 enabling the services of tomorrow!’
 Other confirmed speakers include experts from Ovum, Fiber Broadband Association, AIT Greece, SK Broadband, Lightron, Google, Hybrid Access Technologies, Bifrost Communications, Pic Advanced, Calix, Go!Foton, and Corning.
-Full agenda of the conference can be viewed here.

 The seminar will be split into the following segments: